 - Avoid using damp clothes

-Eczema is a skin condition where skin becomes infected, patchy and red in colour.
+Eczema is a skin condition where the skin becomes infected, patchy, and red in colour.
 Dry and rough scales on the infected part with severe itching, extreme cases may even develop blisters.
-It is a contagious form of infection so a lot of care should be taken by those suffering with eczema.
+It is a contagious form of infection so a lot of care should be taken by those suffering from eczema.
 The humid and moist weather conditions act as a catalyst in eczema.

 Eczema can be dreadful and really uncomfortable.
 It is best to take care than fall victim to it.